 In October of 2001, Global Hope established a new children’s home called Ana’s House.
-It was staffed with two house parents, Roni and Rodi Stephan, a husband and wife team who continue to be house parents at Ana’s House to this day.
-Five children were welcomed to this new home in 2001: Rodica, Sanda, Simona, Radu and Oana.
-Within six months, three more children came—Robi, Teodora, and Mircea—giving Tata Roni and Mama Rodi eight children to care for, along with their two biological children!
+Five children were welcomed to this new home in 2001: Rodica, Sanda, Simona, Radu, and Oana.
+Within six months, three more children came—Robi, Teodora, and Mircea—giving the houseparents, Tata Roni and Mama Rodi eight children to care for, along with their own two biological children!

 Several of the first children who grew up in Ana’s House have since gone off on their own.
-Global Hope has had the honor to celebrate many high school graduations and five weddings (with more to come)!
-Currently, seven children live at Ana’s House with Tata Roni and Mama Rodi.
+Global Hope has had the honor to celebrate many high school graduations and weddings (with more to come)!

 Gabi Stanca began working for Global Hope when it opened its first children’s home, House of Hope, in 1999.
 Then in 2005, Gabi, with her husband Dorel, became house parents for another Global Hope children’s home called Steven’s House.
 After three and a half years caring for five children, the home closed and children were transitioned to foster families.
 After much prayer, Gabi and Dorel, along with their two children, asked to be a foster family for three children: Ionuti, Flavius, and Haynal (Hoiny).

-Lynett and her younger brother Eduard were abandoned by their father when they were very little.
-He left unexpectedly to work in a foreign country, promising to send money, but never did, and never contacted the family again.
-During this difficult time, their mother became mentally ill, and so the children were placed in the care of their grandmother, Marie Netada.
+After suffering a great deal of hardship early in their lives, Lynete and her younger brother Eduard went to live in the care of their grandmother, Marie.
 Marie loves her grandchildren deeply, but she is very poor, struggling daily to make ends meet.
 It got so bad in 2012 that Marie approached Global Hope asking if one of the homes could take her grandchildren and care for them.
 Instead of aiding another abandonment to these children, Global Hope provides financial relief so that Marie can care for her grandchildren, and the family can stay together!

 Gabi and Luminita Chircan stated working with Global Hope in 2006.
 They worked at the House of Hope where they met and cared for a young girl named Ioana (pronounced ya-WANNA).
 Ioana was born with a spinal injury and abandoned at birth.
 In 2009, the Chircan’s became Ioana’s foster family and helped her learn how to get around and be self-sufficient.
 Ioana graduated high school in 2014, has gained independence as a disabled person, holds a promising job as a secretary, and got married in 2016!